nobrainr/morphism/README.md

 Mapping code is boring and it can occur in many places in an application, but mostly in the boundaries between layers, such as between the UI/Domain layers, or Service/Domain layers.
 Concerns of one layer often conflict with concerns in another, so object-object mapping leads to segregated models, where concerns for each layer can affect only types in that layer.

 ### How do I use Morphism? 🍔
-Morphism is curried function that allows a partial application with a semantic configuration.
-You can use it in many ways:
+Morphism is a curried function
+Morphism will map null values.
+Morphism will fallback to constructor property value when source is undefined.

 ## Object Literals
 ### Flattening